core-wg/oscore/draft-ietf-core-object-security.md

 TODO: Update processing to support multiple concurrently proceeding requests

+Blockwise {{RFC7959}} is an optional feature.
+An implementation MAY support RFC7252 with the Object-Security option without supporting {{RFC7959}}.

 The Block options (Block1, Block2, Size1 and Size2) MAY be either only inner options, only outer options or both inner and outer options.
 The inner and outer options are processed independently.

 The inner block options are used for endpoint-to-endpoint secure fragmentation of payload into blocks and protection of information about the fragmentation (block number, last block, etc.).
 Additionally, a proxy may arbitrarily do fragmentation operations on the protected CoAP message, adding outer block options that are not intended to be verified by any endpoint or proxy.